Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-One creature that you can see within range must succeed on a CHAa Save or be transported to a harmless demiplane for the duration.
+One creature that you can see within range must succeed on a CHA  Save or be transported to a harmless demiplane for the duration.
 While there, the target is [Incapacitated](conditions.md#incapacitated).
 When the spell ends, the target reappears in the space it left or in the nearest unoccupied space if that space is occupied.
 If the target is an Aberration, a Celestial, an Elemental, a Fey, or a Fiend, the target doesn't return if the spell lasts for 1 minute.
 The target is instead transported to a random location on a plane (DM's choice) associated with its creature type.
 **Using a Higher-Level Spell Slot.** You can target one additional creature for each spell slot level above 4.
 - **Classes**: Cleric, Paladin, Sorcerer, Warlock, Wizard